shmget - get an XSI shared memory segment

 - A shared memory identifier does not exist for the argument key and (shmflg &IPC_CREAT) is 0.

-- A shared memory identifier and associated shared memory segment are to be created, but the amount of available physical memory is not sufficient to fill the request.
+- A shared memory identifier and associated shared memory segment shall be created, but the amount of available physical memory is not sufficient to fill the request.

 - A shared memory identifier is to be created, but the system-imposed limit on the maximum number of allowed shared memory identifiers system-wide would be exceeded.